opensearch-project/documentation-website/_dashboards/filtering-search-results.md

 ## Using Query DSL for advanced filtering

 OpenSearch Query DSL (Domain Specific Language) allows for more complex and powerful queries.
 You can combine multiple conditions and use advanced logic to filter data.
+The DSL queries can be run in the Dev Tools, see the [Running queries in the Dev Tools console]()https://opensearch.org/docs/latest/dashboards/dev-tools/run-queries/], in the documentation for more information.
+Alternatively, DSL queries can also be run in the DSL query bar too.

 ### Example of Query DSL filtering

-To use Query DSL, you need to define your queries in JSON format.

-To begin filtering via DSL in OpenSearch Dashboards, follow these steps:

-1. Navigate to the OpenSearch Dashboards UI.
-2. Click on `Dev Tools` in the sidebar.
-3. Write your DSL query in the dev tools left window.
-4. Highlight the query and click the play button to run the query.
-5. The answer is outputted in the right half of the dev tools window.
+DQL is a filtering language for OpenSearch Dashboards.
+There are 3 main ways to filter in OSD.

+1. DQL or Lucene in the query bar
+2. The Filter button which provides both a form to create a new filter and an advanced view to enter Query DSL directly
+3. The time range picker

 ### Example: Filter flights with delay greater than 60 minutes